 When some other medical condition or medication is responsible to make the blood pressure rise, it is termed as secondary hypertension.
 Some conditions that may cause secondary hypertension are:

 A person is at a higher risk of getting high blood pressure if he:

 Initially, in most of the cases, there are no symptoms.
 When symptoms begin to appear, they may include:

-Hypertension can lead to various complications and thus it is necessary to keep it under contrul.
+Hypertension can lead to various complications and thus it is necessary to keep it under control.
 If you experience above mentioned symptoms and/or have a history of hypertension in your family, get yourself checked immediately.